abitale/Golang/simple-api/README.md

 You can run the program with this command in your terminal (make sure you are in the right directory where the `main.go` located):
 ### `go run main.go`

+*Note: Don't forget to configure the main.go mongo port to match your mongodb port

 ## How To:
 The API runs on port 8080, so it will be http://localhost:8080/